potproject/uchinoko-studio/README.md

 __Work In Progress__

-Uchinoko Studio is a web application that aims to enable real-time voice conversations with AI by combining Chat-based Large Language Models such as [Open AI GPT-4](https://openai.com/) with Text-To-Speech Large Language Models like [Bert-Vits2](https://github.com/fishaudio/Bert-VITS2).
+Uchinoko Studio is a web application designed to facilitate real-time voice conversations with AI.
+This is achieved by integrating various Large Language Models (LLMs), including Speech-To-Text LLMs like [Whisper](https://github.com/openai/whisper), Chat-based LLMs such as [GPT-4](https://openai.com/), and Text-To-Speech LLMs like [Bert-Vits2](https://github.com/fishaudio/Bert-VITS2).

 See Article(Japanese Only): https://blog.potproject.net/2023/12/24/ai-web-uchinoko-studio/